winnk/Lambda-image-size/README.md

 # AWS in Action: Lambda

-This repository demonstrates how you can create a bunch of resized images right after uploading an image to S3.
-The solution requires no servers, is scalable and can be automatically deployed within minutes.
+Lambda functions to perform image resiving right after uploading the file to S3.
+With the serverless approach no server setup required.
+This is autoscaling and can be automatically deployed within minutes.
 The following figure demonstrate the image resizing process.

 ![Image resizing process](./lambda_resize.png?raw=true "Image resizing process")